“Arithmetic is being able to count up to twenty without taking off your shoes.”

-Here are some links you might like to check out for summer math practice:
+Here are some links to check out for summer math practice:

 Freckle: The students have been using Freckle (formerly Frontrow.com) all year.
 This is a great site for math practice and reading/language arts.
 Many of the activities are adaptive, meaning the questions/practice provided adjusts to each student’s level.
 The site also has video explanations of how to complete tasks if students are unsure how to proceed.
 I highly recommend this site for summer review.

 DigitWhiz: DigitWhiz is an online, games-based program aligned to the Common Core that guides kids ages 8+ to master key foundational skills in five areas: multiplication • division • integer operations • like terms • solving equations.
-It is a paid site, but you can get a 14 day free trial which might be the perfect amount!
+It is a paid site, but you can get a 14 day free trial which might be the perfect amount—and a great site to take the place of Happy Numbers in July.

 4th Grade Interactive Math Skill Builders (can also link to 5th grade or higher)